 About me

-You may find yourself caught in repeating patterns - returning to similar relationships, conflicts, or uncertainties without fully understanding why.
-Or perhaps there is a more general sense that something isn’t right, but difficult to name or define.
+You may find yourself caught in recurring patterns, returning to similar choices, conflicts, or uncertainties without fully understanding why.
+Perhaps there is a broader sense that something isn’t right, yet is difficult to name or define.

-If this way of working resonates with you, you’re welcome to get in touch for an initial conversation.
+If this way of working resonates, you are welcome to get in touch for an initial conversation.

 Training, qualifications & experience